 10 to 20 traps per hectare.

 STORED POTATOS IN WAREHOUSES:

-ECONEX WHITE TRIANGULAR without sheets is activated by placing an ECONEX SHEET FOR TRIANGULAR (Code: TA248) on the base.
-The sheet has a pressure-sensitive adhesive, without solvents, in which the insects are trapped.
-The trap includes a hanger made of a special wire.
+The trap ECONEX FOLDING WHITE TRIANGULAR WITHOUT SHEETS is activated by placing an ECONEX SHEET FOR TRIANGULAR 1 UNIT on its base.
+The sheet is coated with a pressure-sensitive adhesive, solvent

 The pest population, the bordering crops, level of control required, etc….